google/go-cloud/internal/contributebot/README.md

 ## Setup

+To set up your own instance of Contribute Bot for local testing or deployment:

 1. [Create a new GCP project][].
 1. Set your project using `gcloud config set project PROJECTID`, where `PROJECTID` is the project's ID.